tdwg/rs.tdwg.org/process/process-vocabulary.md

 1. Clone (or add) the [rs.tdwg.org](https://github.com/tdwg/rs.tdwg.org) repository to your local drive.
 2. Create a new branch of the repository.
 3. Place the hand-generated CSV files in some subdirectory of the `process` directory of the repository.
+NOTE: when updating an existing vocabulary, it may be convenient to start with a file that's already in the rs.tdwg.org repository.
+Otherwise, use one of the [example spreadsheets](https://github.com/tdwg/rs.tdwg.org/tree/master/process/example-spreadsheets) as an example.
+For more information, see the [instructions for creating a vocabulary](https://github.com/tdwg/rs.tdwg.org/blob/master/process/create-vocabulary.md#user-content-3-details-and-examples).
 4. Open the `config.json` file in a text editor.
 5. Enter the configuration settings for each of the namespaces to be updated.
 See the details below.
 6. If this is a new vocabulary or term list, edit the appropriate files in the `process/files_for_new` directory of the repository.
 See the details below.